 Will I Have a Friend?

-Reading lots of these books about making friends for kids, listening to your child’s fears and questions, and a lot of encouragement will help kids get ready to make a new friend during the first few weeks of school.
+Reading lots of these books about making friends for kids, listening to your child’s fears and questions, and a lot of encouragement will help kids get ready to make new friends during the first few weeks of school.